 Our vision is to be a leading public university of technology recognised for our global impact.
 We are a dynamic and innovative university, ranked by the Times Higher Education as Australia’s top young university, and located centrally in one of the world’s most liveable cities.
 With a culturally diverse campus life and extensive international exchange and research programs, UTS prepares graduates for the workplaces of today and tomorrow.

 Remuneration & Benefits

-This position is full-time and appointment will be made on a fixed term basis for five years, with the opportunity for continuation subject to performance and availability of funding.
+This position is full time and appointment will be made on a fixed term basis for 2 years.

 Specific enquiries or issues with your application may be directed to the UTS Recruitment Team at firstname.lastname@example.org or on +61 (0) 2 9514 1080.

 At UTS, the concepts of equity and social justice are key to our core and purpose – we are recognised widely as supporting inclusivity and valuing diversity through our Wingara Indigenous Employment Strategy, Social Impact Framework and UTS Access and Inclusion Plan.